Degree Programs Offered

-An introduction to the concepts and principles and geographic information systems (GIS).
+An introduction to the concepts and principles of geographic information systems (GIS).
 Emphasis will be placed on geographic data inputs, manipulation, analysis, and output functions.
 Exercises introduce students to GIS software and applications.
+Usually offered Fall, Spring, Summer.
 (Cross-listed with GEOG 4050).

 GEOG 8106 BIOGEOGRAPHY (3 credits)

-This course is intended as an introduction to biogeography, the study of the distribution of organisms in space and time.
+This course is intended as an introduction to biogeography, the study of the distribution and evolution of organisms across space and through time.
 Usually offered every year.
 (Cross-listed with BIOL 4100, GEOL 4100, BIOL 8106, GEOL 8106, GEOG 4100).

 GEOG 8126 URBAN GEOGRAPHY (3 credits)

 This course is designed to serve as an introduction to the complex and dynamic urban system, including the physical, economic, political, cultural, social, and environmental forces that shape the form and function of cities, as well as how individuals and groups experience urban life.
 We make ample use of geographic information systems (GIS) to analyze cities and better understand crucial urban concepts such as urban growth and development, patterns of urban form, segregation and neighborhood change, economic specialization and agglomeration, urban sprawl, and environmental justice.
 (Cross-listed with GEOG 4120).

 GEOG 8130 SEMINAR IN ECONOMIC GEOGRAPHY (3 credits)